Skip to content

 ID Name Description Severity Weight

 NET004 Namespace Missing Network Policy Detects namespaces that have running pods but no associated NetworkPolicy resources.
-This could allow unrestricted pod-to-pod communication.
-Medium 3
+This could allow unrestricted pod-to-pod communication. warning 3

 Nodes